alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 - `enrich`: use the `queryable` object to retrieve data from repository and append the result to object parameter from `queryable`.
 - `scalar`: retrieve a scalar value (String, Number, Date etc)

-The library is 100% protected against [SQL injection](https://www.owasp.org/index.php/SQL_Injection "OWASP SQL injection") because all statements are [PreparedStatement](https://docs.oracle.com/javase/6/docs/api/java/sql/PreparedStatement.html "PreparedStatement"), except to couchdb that access it's over HTTP protocol.
+The library is 100% protected against [SQL injection](https://www.owasp.org/index.php/SQL_Injection "OWASP SQL injection") because all statements are [PreparedStatement](https://docs.oracle.com/javase/6/docs/api/java/sql/PreparedStatement.html "PreparedStatement"), except to couchdb that access is over HTTP protocol.

 ### Traceability for Whinstone Features (Roadmap)